JinhoLee93/Computer-Vision/panoramic_image_app/README.md

     - Get Euclidean distance between the original destination points and those created by the homography and find the distance in which most features fall in.
     - Will my RANSAC work well?
 Let's see!
     - <img src="https://user-images.githubusercontent.com/60580427/117562530-98550580-b0da-11eb-8711-6bd62e1a881a.png" width="80%" height="80%">
+    - Yes, it does!

+  - Even though the pictures share some features, they are, in fact, different images which vary